github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 List some features to give people a better sense of what your integration offers.
 An ideal number is between three and six—pick the great ones.

 ### Feature guidelines
-- Each feature should have a heading
+- Each feature should have a heading.
 - Does the feature have a name?
 What is it?
 - What does the feature do?
 - How does it help people build better software?